Hdoc1509/nvim-config/README.md

 ### Before cloning

-- You should backup your current configuration before cloning the repository.
+- First, you should backup your current configuration.
-- Then, remove your `~/.config/nvim` folder before cloning.
+- Then, remove your `~/.config/nvim` folder.
 - Once you installed this configuration you will be able to integrate your older configuration.
 You can see it in [Customization](#customization) section.